What you should know:

 These strollers cost a whopping 20 euro per day to rent.
 While they have a canopy to cover the child during mild sprinkling, they hardly look comfortable.
 I have heard differing opinions, many of which believe they are not worth the cost.
 Bringing your own stroller means the child is familiar with it, it is comfortable, easier to pick out of a crowd and actually has storage space.
 Depending on the cost of bringing your own, I would always suggest not to bother renting a Disney Stroller.

 I have been seeing a lot of older children riding in these, rather than smaller kids, however.
 My 4-year-old was able to walk most of the day (12 hours) without much problem.
 I caught several 6-8 year olds riding in these; if your child can’t handle the long day and you no longer own a stroller, then maybe this is a good idea.
 Keep in mind that the line to rent one is time-consuming; waiting until later in the day to get one will mean fewer people are waiting in line, but there is always a chance of them running out of strollers.
-Here’s a useful post to help you choose your stroller.
+I’ve found a useful posts to help you choose your stroller.

 Each attraction and restaurant has a stroller parking lot.
 I left the diaper bag in the bottom of the stroller but didn’t leave anything valuable in that bag; change of clothes and diaper accessories.
 Some people will say to use a bike lock so no one can steal the stroller; this is not advised.
 There are attendants that frequently move the strollers from the entrance to the exit, move them away from ‘no parking zones’ or just rearrange them to make more room.
 A good stroller is also a great way to keep the kids immobile when the crowds get thick, during meals (when high chairs are limited) or to encourage nap/quiet time.